 Skilled Regional (Provisional) visa (subclass 489) - Temporary work visa through sponsorship or nomination

-Please note: This visa closes for applications on 15 November 2019 and is being replaced by the Skilled Work Regional (Provisional) visa (subclass 491).
+Please note: This visa closed for applications in 2019, and was replaced by the Skilled Work Regional (Provisional) visa (subclass 491).

 The Skilled Regional (Provisional) visa (subclass 489) is a four-year provisional visa.
 It allows for temporary residency and you are permitted to apply if you are either: